 The future of broadcast audio is being investigated in the EPSRC Programme Grant, S3A: Future Spatial Audio for an Immersive Listener Experience at Home.
 3D sound can offer listeners the experience of "being there" at a live event, such as the Proms, butcurrently requires highly controlled listening spaces and loudspeaker setups.
 The goal of S3A is to realise practical3D audio for the general public to enable immersive experiences at home or on the move.
 University of Salford's role in this grant is to examine and model how the audience perceives spatial audio.

-The FascinatE project has been developing a system to allow end-users to interactively view and navigate around an ultra-high resolution video panorama showing a live event, with the accompanying audio automatically changing to match the selected view.
-The output will be adapted to their particular kind of device, covering anything from a mobile handset to an immersive panoramic display.
-At the production side, this requires the development of new audio and video capture systems, and scripting systems to control the shot framing options presented to the viewer.
-Intelligent networks with processing components will be needed to repurpose the content to suit different device types and framing selections, and user terminals supporting innovative interaction methods will be needed to allow viewers to control and display the content.
+The FascinatE project developed a system to allow end-users to interactively view and navigate around an ultra-high resolution video panorama showing a live event, with the accompanying audio automatically changing to match the selected view.
+The output is adapted to their particular kind of device, covering anything from a mobile handset to an immersive panoramic display.
+At the production side, this required the development of new audio and video capture systems, and scripting systems to control the shot framing options presented to the viewer.
+Intelligent networks with processing components repurpose the content to suit different device types and framing selections, and user terminals supporting innovative interaction methods allow viewers to control and display the content.

 Audio signal processing is applied in many areas of our research activity, including: